Photos of beautiful and unusual guitars that I have owned or worked on.

 Elvis with Isana Jazzgitarre

-In 2006, an Isana alleged to be Elvis' personal guitar came on the market, being at that time mistakenly termed a 'Jsana' through a mis-reading of the company logo.
+In 2006, an Isana alleged to be Elvis' personal guitar came on the market, being at that time mistakenly termed a 'Jsana' through a mis-reading of the company's admittedly confusing logo.
 A fanciful press-release from the time claimed it to be 'possibly the only remaining example in the world'.
-This guitar with it's dubious provenance repeatedly failed sell when offered by Heritage Auctions.
+This guitar with it's dubious provenance (and brutally added humbucker pickup!) repeatedly failed to sell when offered by Heritage Auctions.
 It was subsequently loaned for display at the Memphis Museum of Rock 'n' Soul.

 Elvis Exhibition of Isana Guitar

 The above guitar is not unversally agreed to be Elvis' own guitar.
+Scotty Moore wrote that Elvis gave his Isana along with another guitar to two young fans, and that he autographed them.
 It would appear more likely that his personal one has been on display at the newly-opened Elvis Presley Museum Dusseldorf since 2012 (below)

 Elvis Presley Museum Dusseldorf Isana Guitar